 Programs are encouraged to begin compiling documents to show compliance with ADI Standards after their phone meeting with the Accreditation Coordinator.
 The Accreditation Manual and the Compliance Guidance Notes documents assist programs in compiling the information.
 These two documents complement each other by outlining the requirements to meet ADI Standards (the Accreditation Manual) and explaining how a program may show compliance for the requirement and what an assessor may request to see for compliance (the Compliance Guidance Notes).
 The assistance dog industry is always evolving, so ADI may update the Accreditation Manual and Compliance Guidance Notes on an annual basis.
-New versions of these documents will be available by January 31st each year.
+New versions of these documents will be available by the end of November each year (and take effect January 1 of the following year).
 Programs must use the most recent version of these documents for the program’s survey that year.
-This means programs can begin to compile the required documentation in the fall prior to the program’s accreditation year, but the final documents the program would use for the accreditation process are not available until January 31st of the program’s accreditation year.
+This means programs can begin to compile the required documentation in the fall prior to the program’s accreditation year, but the final documents the program would use for the accreditation process are not available until the end of November in the year leading up to their accreditation year.

 The assessor and the program coordinate the dates and agenda schedule of the on-site survey.
 The on-site survey is typically several days and includes interviews of staff, clients, applicants, volunteers, and Board members.
 The survey also includes review of paperwork and files, observation of clients and dog training, and inspection of the program’s facilities and kennels, if applicable.
 If a program raises 50% or more if its puppies in a prison system, the survey also includes a visit to one of the program’s prison locations.